English

 Credits

-2. Recognize ways in which changing beliefs and attitudes about race, gender, religion, ethnicity, social class, disability, sexual orientation, and linguistic background influence who and gets published – no longer canonical writers only.
+- Recognize ways in which evolving attitudes about race, gender, religion, ethnicity, social class, disability, sexual orientation, and linguistic background affect both writers and readers.

-3. Challenge their own assumptions or expectations about what American literature is and who its authors are.
+- Challenge their own assumptions or expectations about what characterizes American literature and its body of authors.

-5. Articulate major values, beliefs, and traditions of different cultures as reflected in the literature.
+- Articulate values, beliefs, and traditions particular to individual cultures as reflected in literature.

-8. Recognize that literature is a means of creating identification of self and society.
+- Realize that literature is a means of creating identification of self and society and that such identification is dynamic.

 Credits